Associations among indicators of depression in medicaid-eligible community-dwelling older adults

 The purpose of this research was to examine associations among 2 separate Minimum Data Set-Home Care (MDS-HC) depression measures (the Depression Rating Scale [DRS] and medical diagnosis of depression) with billed antidepressant medications in Medicaid paid claim files.
 Design and Methods: The sample for this cross-sectional research included 3,041 Medicaid-eligible older adult participants in a Home and Community Based Waiver Program and used data from the MDS-HC, Version 1 and Medicaid Paid Claim Files.
 Sensitivity and specificity analyses, receiver operating characteristic (ROC) curve analysis, and t tests were utilized.
 Results: DRS scoring indicated that 15.4% of participants had behaviors indicative of depression, whereas 42% had a medical diagnosis of depression noted in the MDS-HC.
 Of those with a medical diagnosis of depression, 51% had a prescribed antidepressant medication.
 ROC analysis suggested that the DRS was a poor distinguisher of participants with and without a medical diagnosis of depression or prescribed antidepressant medications.
 Implications: Approximately half of Medicaid-eligible older adults medically diagnosed with depression were treated pharmacologically.
 Longitudinal research is recommended to assess responsiveness of the DRS over time to pharmacological and psychotherapeutic interventions for depression.

 Byma, Elizabeth A.; Given, Charles W.; and Given, Barbara A., "Associations among indicators of depression in medicaid-eligible community-dwelling older adults" (2013).
-University Faculty Publications.
+University Faculty Publications and Creative Works.
 369.